-Assisting low-skilled, low-income workers transition into postsecondary education improves employment opportunities and the ability to obtain a family supporting wage.
-The SVWDB has prioritized assisting the underemployed and underrepresented through the Network2Work service delivery model, a model that connects job seekers to the skills, education, training, and support services they need for employment in in-demand occupations with family sustaining wages.
-Postsecondary education providers are a key partner in planning and implementing comprehensive and integrated workforce strategies aimed at elevating people to stable employment with a family sustaining wage.
+Assisting low-skilled, low-income workers transition into postsecondary education improves employment opportunities and the ability to obtain a family-supporting wage.
+The SVWDB hopes to prioritize assisting the underemployed and underrepresented through the Network2Work service delivery model, which connects job seekers to the skills, education, training, and support services they need for employment in in-demand occupations with family-sustaining wages.
+Postsecondary education providers are a key partners in planning and implementing comprehensive and integrated workforce strategies aimed at elevating people to stable employment with a family-sustaining wage.